GoogleCloudPlatform/chef-google-container/README.md

 * `name` -
   The name of this cluster.
-The name must be unique within this project and zone, and can be up to 40 characters with the following
+The name must be unique within this project and zone, and can be up to 40 characters.
+Must be Lowercase letters, numbers, and hyphens only.
+Must start with a letter.
+Must end with a number or a letter.
-  restrictions:
-  * Lowercase letters, numbers, and hyphens only.
-  * Must start with a letter.
-  * Must end with a number or a letter.

 * `description` -
   An optional description of this cluster.